datacenter/ansible-role-aci-model/README.md

 # Ansible Role: aci-model
 A comprehensive Ansible role to model and deploy Cisco ACI fabrics

 ## Requirements
 This role requires the **aci_rest** module and a standard set of ACI modules from Ansible v2.4.

+## Installation

+### Install the aci filter plugin
 In order to work with the provided ACI topology, a custom Jinja2 filter (*aci_listify*) is needed.
 You need to configure your Ansible to find this Jinja2 filter.
 There are two ways to do this:

- 1. Configure Ansible so it looks for the custom filter plugin:
+ 1. Configure Ansible so it looks for the custom aci filter plugin:

       ```ini
       filter_plugin = /home/ansible/datacenter.aci-model/plugins/filter